 Dominic Cooper as either Uday Hussein or Latif Yahia in Lee Tamahori’s The Devil’s Double

 The Sarah Palin movie The Undefeated plummeted once again at the North American box office this weekend (July 29-31), according to studio estimates found at Box Office Mojo.
-After losing 10 of its 14 theaters, The Undefeated collected a meager $5,200 over the weekend — down a horrific 79% — and a dismal $1,300 per venue.
-Last weekend, The Undefeated was down 62% despite a 40% rise in the number of theaters showing the film.
+After losing 10 of its 14 theaters, The Undefeated collected a meager $5,200 over the weekend — down a horrific 79 percent — and a dismal $1,300 per venue.
+Last weekend, The Undefeated was down 62 percent despite a 40 percent rise in the number of theaters showing the film.

 Sarah Palin fans shouldn’t despair.
 Next February, both the former U.S. vice-presidential candidate and The Undefeated movie should be up for Razzie Awards — handed out to the very worst cinematic mis-accomplishments of the year.

 Starring Mamma Mia! and Captain America: The First Avenger’s Dominic Cooper and Swimming Pool’s Ludivine Sagnier, Lee Tamahori’s The Devil’s Double opened with $95,000 at 5 locations, averaging an acceptable $19,000 per site.
 The Devil’s Double is a fictionalized account of Latif Yahia, a man forced to impersonate Saddam Hussein’s son Uday Hussein.
 An Arabic-accented Dominic Cooper plays both Uday H. and Yahia.